LeLobster/userscripts/The_Pirate_Bay_Tweaks/README.md

 By default (as can be seen in the screenshot at the top of this page) red is used for torrents which contain `UnwantedKeyword`
 Lightblue is for torrents which are `OtherKeyword`, default = web-dl related.
 Darker lightblue is for torrents which use the x265(HEVC) encoding library.
-Green is for torrents which are by your favorite uploaders are contain a keyword specified in `GoodKeyword`.
+Green is for torrents which are by your favorite uploaders or contain a keyword specified in `GoodKeyword`.
 And torrents which could potentially be a fake are marked with the `warning.png` triangle.

 This can all be changed or completely disabled inside the `preferences.js` file.
 If you want to hide x265 encodes simply set `hidex265InsteadOfHighlight` to `true`, if you don't want to highlight web-dl related releases toggle `affectOther` to `false` etc. etc.